 3 top tips for tip top shelf display

 Choose a finish for your kitchen shelves that echoes another design element in the space.
 Match timber shelves to the type of wood used for your stair treads, floorboards or dining table, or repeat a surface treatment from elsewhere in our kitchen.
-If you’d prefer to make a statement with custom shelving designed to stand out, ensure the surfaces are wipe-clean and sturdy enough to withstand the weight of objects you plan to display.
+If you’d prefer to make a statement with custom shelving designed to stand out, ensure the surfaces are able to be easily wiped clean, and sturdy enough to withstand the weight of objects you plan to display.

 Measure carefully the width, depth and height of your shelves to ensure they can hold what’s required.
 Mock up your display with piles of plates and measure their width.
 Line up cups or glasses that will be grouped together and assess the needs and overall weight of the load your shelf will carry.
 For decorative items such as jugs and vases, allow extra height to lift and place them safely.